curlew-knotwork/djembe/README.md

 ---

 ## 1. TECHNICAL SPECIFICATION: SOUND & PHYSICS
-**Master's Wisdom:** The hand is a tool, but the wrist is the hinge.
+**Notes:** The hand is a tool, but the wrist is the hinge.
 A "dead" hand makes a "dead" drum.
 Every strike must be an invitation for the drum to speak.

 | Type | Code | Phonetic (R/L) | Physical Action |
 | :--- | :---: | :--- | :--- |